Adam L. Kushner, M.D., M.P.H., F.A.C.S. is a board certified general surgeon who practices

 Dr. Kushner has worked as a general surgeon and educator in Malawi, Sierra Leone, Sudan,

-Ethiopia, India, Liberia, Democratic Republic of Congo and Haiti; conducted human rights
+Ethiopia, India, Liberia, Democratic Republic of Congo, Haiti and Syria; conducted human rights

 assessments in Iraq for Physicians for Human Rights; taught trauma care and emergency